-The placement of measurements in two overarching groups, proxy and direct, is particularly common in climate sciences (NOAA National Centers for Environmental Information, 2020; Jansen et al., 2007).
-Recent philosophical work points out the need for clarification behind the definition of proxy measurements as indirect and non-proxy measurements as direct and questioned how proxies can provide reliable measurements in spite of such perceived indirectness.
-While many have referred to oxygen isotopes in calcite ($\delta^{18}O{calcite}$) as a proxy for temperature and the mercury thermometer as a direct measurement of temperature (NOAA National Centers for Environmental Information, 2020; Jansen et al., 2007), both scientists and philosophers of science have pointed out that neither measurement technique truly represents direct observation (e.g., Ruddiman, 2008; Wilson and Boudinot, 2020).
-The mercury thermometer measures temperature via the observable thermal expansion of mercury as a function of temperature, while δ^{18} O{calcite} measures paleotemperature via observable variation of 18O incorporation into calcite (CaCO3) as a function of temperature resulting from the differences in vibrational energies of different oxygen isotopes (i.e., 16O, 17O, 18O).
-In other words, neither produces a direct measurement of temperature; both rely on the observation of some effect of temperature in a system.
+The placement of measurements in two overarching groups, proxy and direct, is particularly common in climate sciences (NOAA National Centers for Environmental Information; Jansen et al., 2007).
+Philosophical work (Wilson and Boudinot, in review) has pointed out the need for clarification behind the definition of proxy measurements as "indirect" and non-proxy measurements as "direct," and questioned how proxies can provide reliable measurements in spite of such perceived indirectness.
+While many have referred to oxygen isotopes in calcite $(\delta^{18}O{\text{calcite}})$ as a proxy and the mercury thermometer as a direct-measurement (NOAA National Centers for Environmental Information; Jansen et al., 2007), both scientists and philosophers of science have pointed out a lack of difference in observational "directness" between the two measurement techniques (e.g., Ruddiman, 2008; Wilson and Boudinot, in review).
+The mercury thermometer measures temperature via the observable thermal expansion of mercury as a function of temperature, while the $\delta^{18}$ Ocalcite paleothermometer measures paleotemperature via observable variation of O incorporation into calcite (CaCO3) as a function of temperature, resulting from the differences in vibrational energies of different oxygen isotopes (i.e., O, O, O).
+In other words, neither produces a "direct" measurement of temperature; both rely on the observation of some effect of temperature in a system.

-Each of these measurements is also influenced by other non-temperature causal factors.
+Each of these measurements are also influenced by other non-temperature causal factors.
 Mercury expansion is not only a function of temperature, but also of the partial pressure of the atmosphere and expansion dynamics of liquid mercury.
-Similarly, $\delta^{18}O{calcite}$ is influenced by the $\delta^{18}O$ of the surrounding water ($\delta^{18}O{H_2O}$; Urey, 1948), the pH of the surrounding water (Spero et al., 1997), and, if biomineralized by calcifying organisms, biological kinetic effects on 18O incorporation (Bemis et al., 1998; Ravelo and Hillaire-Marcel, 2007).
-Given philosophical arguments attuned to the conceptual and epistemic issues regarding different forms of scientific measurement (e.g., Suppes, 1951; Franklin, 1990; Chang, 2004; Van Fraassen, 2010; Wilson and Boudinot, 2020), we propose that proxies differ from other forms of measurement in how they account for these confounding causal factors (CCFs; see the "Glossary of terms"; Wilson and Boudinot, 2020).
+Similarly, $\delta^{18}O{calcite}$ is influenced by the $\delta^{18}O$ of the surrounding water ( $\delta^{18}O{H2O}$ ; Urey, 1948), the pH of the surrounding water (Spero et al., 1997), and if biomineralized by calcifying organisms, biological kinetic effects on $^{18}O$ incorporation (Bemis et al., 1998; Ravelo and Hillaire-Marcel, 2007).
+Philosophers attuned to the conceptual and epistemic issues regarding different forms of scientific measurement (e.g. Suppes, 1951; Franklin, 1990; Chang, 2004; Van Fraassen, 2010) have recently proposed that proxies differ from other forms of measurement in how they account for these confounding causal factors (CCFs; see glossary of terms Wilson and Boudinot, in review).

-Under this definition, non-proxy measurements are those that have been designed and manufactured to eliminate all of the potential effects of known CCFs on the measurement output.
-Because these non-proxy measures control which parts of the system contribute to the final measurement outputs, we refer to them as controlled measurements (see the "Glossary of terms").
+Under this definition, non-proxy measurements are those that have been manufactured/designed to eliminate all of the potential effects of known CCFs on the measurement output.
+Because these non-proxy measures control which parts of the system contribute to the final measurement outputs, we refer to them as controlled measurements (see glossary of terms).
 Mercury thermometers, for example, are manufactured with a glass casing that controls the atmospheric pressure within the thermometer.
-The glass case eliminates variation in non-temperature CCFs (e.g., changes in atmospheric pressure, potential for fluid exchange) such that the measured signal can only represent the phenomenon in question, temperature.
-The lines on the thermometer are calibrated to the thermodynamic properties of mercury such that a specific volumetric expansion of mercury is a causal result of the specific local temperature.
+The glass case eliminates variation in non-temperature CCFs (e.g., changes in atmospheric pressure, potential for fluid exchange) such that the measured signal can only represent the phenomena in question, temperature.
+The lines on the thermometer are calibrated to the thermodynamic properties of mercury, such that a specific volumetric expansion of mercury is a causal result of the specific local temperature.
 In this way, the mercury thermometer is used to perform a controlled measurement.